 Aging out of foster care should not be a viable solution.
 House of Providence offers a safe and secure home for Michigan’s foster youth to stabilize and thrive, finding hope, healing, and a permanent family.

-Jason is a licensed minister and has led non-profit organizations for nearly two decades.
-Maggie is a therapist and a woman on a mission to advocate for the vulnerable children in our communities.
+Jason has led non-profit organizations for nearly two decades as a licensed minister, and Maggie is a therapist on a mission to advocate for the vulnerable children in our communities.

 We instill hope in minors who have only known the intense instability of the foster care system by allowing them to stabilize and heal in a therapeutic and familial environment.